Tripletex/tripletex-api2/examples/webhook/README.md

 ## List currently available events

+**The list of subscribable events is currently limited to a select few, but we are very happy to expand based on use-cases.
+The current list of events includes:**
+* Invoice charged
+* Order created
+* Order updated
+* Order deleted
+* Product created
+* Product updated
+* Product deleted
+* Let us know if you have any suggestions!

+It is also possible to see supported events from the API:

 	curl -X GET --header 'Accept: application/json' --header 'Authorization: Basic <token>' 'https://tripletex.no/v2/event'

 > Events are created in the format **"object.verb"**, and may include additional verbs other than *create, update, delete*.
 Webhook events will include an optional `payloadModel`, referencing the swagger model being sent.
 Events of type *delete* only include the object ID, and not the object itself.